 Our friendly gallery attendants are there to help you make the most of your visit; ask if you need anything.
 A gallery is not somewhere you always have to ‘wheesht’; we welcome conversations, questions and responses (including baby gurgles!) from all of our visitors.

 If you need to take a break, there are seats throughout the galleries and portable folding stools that you can take with you – just ask if you’re unsure.

 For the safety of the artworks, eating and drinking in the galleries is not allowed.
 You can eat any snacks that you have brought with you in the Resource Room at the Scottish National Gallery of Modern Art.
 The grounds of Scottish National Gallery of Modern Art also make a perfect picnic spot.
 Princes Street Gardens, next to the Scottish National Gallery, is also a great place for a picnic.
 Children are also welcome in all our gallery cafés.

 Access for buggies and wheelchairs is available at the main entrances of the Scottish National Gallery, Scottish National Portrait Gallery and Modern One.
 For the Academy Building and Modern Two, please use the back entrance.
 All galleries have lifts.

 There is pay and display parking at the Scottish National Gallery of Modern Art.
-Charges are £2 for the day.
+Charges apply.
 The Scottish National Gallery and the Scottish National Portrait Gallery are served by city centre parking.

 Find out more about the facilities at all our galleries.